chrispan68/Installer/README.md

 Go to this link:http://jdk.java.net/10.
 You should see the following screen:
 ![alt_text](https://github.com/chrispan68/Installer/blob/master/openjdksnapshot.png)
 Click on the circled install to install the .tar.gz file.
-Open up command line (or terminal) and navigate to the directory that the downloaded .tar.gz file is.
+Create a directory called jdk in your working directory.
+Open up either command prompt or terminal and navigate to the directory that the downloaded .tar.gz file is.
+Type the following command into your command prompt or terminal window: tar -C <path to working directory>/jdk -zxvf openjdk-10.0.2_windows-x64_bin.tar.gz, (except replace <path to working directory> with the actual path to your working directory).
+The resulting command should look something like this.